kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/06-search-component.md

 ```

 ## Test
-Test and you'll see that the navbar is showing and as you click on nav links those pages are highlighted in navbar
+Test and you'll see that the `navbar` is showing and as you click on nav links those pages are highlighted in `navbar`

+## Next - add the auth navbar